clin-projects/bitcoin-fraud/README.md

 # Predicting Bitcoin transactions

-Assignment submitted for Princeton's COS424 course (Fundamentals of Machine Learning) in March 2015
+We analyze the blockchain and try to predict whether two individuals who have never exchanged Bitcoin will later transact

-Refer to [writeup](./writeup/report_bitcoin%20predictions.pdf) for further details
+This was an assignment for Princeton's COS424 course (Fundamentals of Machine Learning) in March 2015

-The goal is to be able to predict whether two individuals will exchange Bitcoin, based on an analysis of the blockchain
+For further details, please refer to the [writeup](./writeup/report_bitcoin%20predictions.pdf)

 # Data description

-The data is derived from the Bitcoin blockchain.
+The data is derived from the Bitcoin blockchain

-The **training set** comprises 3.3M transactions among ~440K unique addresses, for the year March 2012-13.
-Refer to the addresses in the training set as the _training addresses_.
+The **training set** comprises 3.3M transactions among ~440K unique addresses, for the year March 2012-13

-The **test set** consists of 10K addresses which did not transact with the training addresses during March 2012-13; 1K of them later transacted with at least one of the training addresses between March 2013-14
+The **test set** consists of 10K addresses which did not transact with anyone during March 2012-13; 1K of them later transacted with at least one of the individuals in the training set

 # Models